gvwilson/thirdbit/src/talks/12ways/index.md

 ---

-## 10. Measuring During the Novelty Period
+## 10. Measuring the Novelty Period

 -   A four-week study that finds a productivity boost has found a *four-week* boost